spardog/spardog.github.io/_posts/2020-01-02-Mathematical-reasoning.markdown

 ```
 This course aims to bla bla bla bla.

-For more information about the syllabus, take a look at [Math reas syll](https://spardog.github.io)
+For more information about the syllabus, take a look at the [Syllabus](https://spardog.github.io/_posts/Mathematical-Reasoning-Course-Syllabus.pdf)